All Episodes

 These things all matter to me.

-Look at Kelo.
+Look at Kilo.

 But I'll bet you, and that would not have been how it was decided.

-The kilo was decided in favor of the big guy.
+The Kilo was decided in favor of the big guy.

-Do you know why few liberals disagreed?
+As few liberals disagreed with Kilo, do you know why few liberals disagreed?

 And a lot of people said, oh, this is a decision that favors big developers.